getmubarak/Microservice/lab6/Readme.md

 kubectl get services

-## make cURL request to the helloworld application by running following command.
+## make a request to the api.
 curl http://10.106.138.233:8080/

+## Create a ingress gateway
+Allocating a random port or external load balancer is easy to set in motion, but comes with unique challenges.
+Defining many NodePort services creates a tangle of random ports.
+Defining many Load Balancer services leads to paying for more cloud resources than desired.
+It’s not possible to avoid completely, but perhaps it could be reduced, contained, so that you would only need to allocate one random port or one load balancer to expose many internal services?
+The platform needed a new layer of abstraction, one that could consolidate many services behind a single entrypoint.
-## An Istio ingress gateway allows you to define entry points into the service mesh through which all incoming traffic flows.
+An Istio ingress gateway allows you to define entry points into the service mesh through which all incoming traffic flows.

 kubectl apply -f https://raw.githubusercontent.com/getmubarak/Microservice/master/lab6/mygateway.yaml

-## You can see the ingress gateway is running using:
+## check ingress gateway is running :

 kubectl get gateway -A

 kubectl get svc istio-ingressgateway -n istio-system